nmmarquez/spatial_epi/project/final_project.md

 **Figure 3: RSE of all Parameters In Covariate Free Simulations**

-The second graph shows the same Paramters estimated when covariates are included as well as the RSE of the additional $\beta$ terms.
+The second graph shows the same parameters estimated when covariates are included as well as the RSE of the additional $\beta$ terms.

 ![O](/home/neal/Documents/Classes/spatial_epi/project/wcov_rse.png "")\